BothSann/bothsann-pizza/README.md

 ## 👨‍💻 Built By

-THANN SOPHEAKBOTH as part of an online learning course by Jonas Schmedtmann.
+This project was built by **THANN SOPHEAKBOTH** as part of an online learning course by [Jonas Schmedtmann](https://codingheroes.io/).

 ## ©️ Copyright

-© Copyright by Jonas Schmedtmann.
+© Copyright by **Jonas Schmedtmann**.
 This project is for educational purposes only and cannot be used for commercial purposes.